andyatkinson/andyatkinson.github.io/_posts/2023-11-01-PostgreSQL-IO-Visibility-wehack-pg_stat_io.md

 While there are many more contributors to `pg_stat_io`, I wanted to highlight one more person in particular.

-Lukas Fittl of PgAnalyze helped review and contributed to earlier work on this capability before PostgreSQL was released.
-Lukas and team wrote the post "Waiting for Postgres 16: Cumulative I/O statistics with pg_stat_io".[^waiting] In the post, Lukas explains how IO is split into writes to the WAL stream, or writes to the data directory.
+Lukas Fittl and the PgAnalyze team helped review and contributed to the capability before PostgreSQL 16 was released, mentioned in the post "Waiting for Postgres 16: Cumulative I/O statistics with pg_stat_io".[^waiting] Lukas explains how IO is split into writes to the WAL stream, or writes to the data directory.
 Writes don't happen into a storage device right away, as they can be buffered in PostgreSQL or the Operating System.

 Wait a minute, what are writes from the perspective of PostgreSQL?